Financial-Times/ft-frontend-build/README.md

       \_ js
           \_head
             main.js
+          |  // If you need to output mustache variables into a your js e.g. domain specific config
+          |  // putting it in this file will mean responsive-ft-grunt minifies it for you
+          \_ inlineScript.mustache
         // each main.js must use commonjs to require any other js files main.js
       \_ sass
         |  // must use sass @import to include any other sass files
         \_ main.scss
       \_ tpl
-        |  // If you need to output mustache variables into a your js e.g. domain specific config
-        |  // putting it in this file will mean responsive-ft-grunt minifies it for you
-        \_ inlineHeadScript.mustache
-        \_ another-template.mustache
+        \_ a-template.mustache

 ### Modular